rightjs/rightjs-docs/docs/en/docs/dom/element.md

     scrollThere() -> Element self

-Scrolls the window to the element
+Scrolls the window to the element.

     element.scrollThere();